ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 This is called when a connection to this endpoint has been succesfully established.

 ```cpp
 virtual void on_disconnected();
 ```

-This is called when this endpoint has been lost and the reference to the shared pointer is about to be released by the controller instance.
+This is called when this endpoint has been lost and the controller instance is about to release the reference to the shared pointer.

-#### NFC NDEF Capable
+#### NFC NDEF capable

 This class is inherited by all endpoints that have the capability of handling NDEF data.

 User-facing API:

 ```cpp
 NFCNDEFCapable(uint8_t* buffer, size_t buffer_size);
 ```

-The instance needs to be constructed using a stratch buffer which will be used to encode and/or decode NDEF messages.
+The instance needs to be constructed using a stratch buffer, which will be used to encode and/or decode NDEF messages.

 ```cpp
 bool is_ndef_supported() const;